 Cross the Irish Sea by ferry and journey to Ardgowan, set on a stunning 10,000-acre coastal estate.
 Meet Sir Ludovic Shaw-Stewart for a tour of the expansive house and learn the history of the area, family, estate and its contents - you may even hear about the ghost!
 Delight in freshly made, traditional Scottish tea, scones, cakes and a selection of sandwiches.
 Continue to Glasgow where your Travel Director will show you the city's grand public buildings, including George Square and St. Mungo's Cathedral.

 Glencoe and Loch Ness.

 A scenic drive takes you along the Bonnie Banks of Loch Lomond.
-Absorb the dramatic landscape of Glencoe, still echoing with the cries of massacred clansmen, before reaching Fort William.
-Pause at the Commando Memorial for a view of Britain's highest mountain, Ben Nevis.
+Absorb the dramatic landscape of Glencoe, still echoing with the cries of massacred clansmen.
+Pause at the Commando Memorial for a view of Britain's highest mountain, Ben Nevis before reaching the Great Glen.
 Continue on to Loch Ness and embark on a cruise to soak up the scenery, historic monuments and intriguing tales of Nessie in the heart of Scotland's great glen.

 A Highlands Experience.

 In the morning, see the sights of Inverness before travelling to the Culloden Moor Visitor Centre, where Bonnie Prince Charlie's Jacobite army was finally defeated.
 Not much more than a cannon shot away lies the prehistoric Clava burial cairns, dating back to around 2,000 B.C.
 Then have a 'wee dram' during a visit to the Glen Ord Distillery, hear stories of the whisky smugglers as you delve into the fascinating world of the single malt.